ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 ### 3.1 Pre-Registration

 Pre-registration is the module which is the web channel of the MOSIP.
 This module enables a user to do the following:
-1. Book an appointment for one or many Individuals for registration.
-1. Enter their demographic details and book appointment by choosing a suitable registration center and time slot
-1. Notifies user on a successful booking
+1. Book Registration Appointment
+1. Enter Demographic data & Upload supporting documents
-1. This module also has the provision for appointment rescheduling and cancellation
+1. Appointment notification, rescheduling and cancellation
-1. It has the capability to sync data with registration client
+1. Send resident data to registration center before appointment

 Please refer [**wiki**](FRS-Pre-Registration) for detailed functional specifications of pre-registration module.